devopsdays/devopsdays-web/content/events/2018-cairo/location.md

 Description = "Location for devopsdays Cairo 2018"
 +++

-**devopsdays Cairo 2018** will be held initially at ITIDA building - Smart Village.
+**devopsdays Cairo 2018** will be held initially at Grand Nile Tower Hotel.

 Watch this space for updated information soon.